cashilysh/youtube-transcoder/README.md

 # YoutubeTranscoder

 Encode any file into an 8K black-and-white data video, upload it to YouTube, and decode it back — byte-for-byte identical to the original.
+Created with Claude AI.

 > **Legal notice:** This tool is for personal archival and legitimate data storage only.
 Do not use it to distribute copyrighted material or anything illegal.
 Any file you share via YouTube video should be an **encrypted archive** (e.g. a password-protected `.7z` or `.zip`) — YouTube videos are public by default, and unencrypted files expose your data to anyone who downloads them.